NeuroTechX/ntx_slack_archive/random.md

  >the last message I got in any channel is from Friday - is something wrong with Slack?
 Or is it just really, really quiet?

+8/15/2017 3:26 PM

+ **yannick** :

+ >A little bit more quiet during late summer, just before the back to school and all.
+And weekend are always a little less active. (especially during summer)